A Wonderful Ticket Buying Experience: Amtrack Reimagined

 High Fidelity Usability Testing

-8 remote usability tests run through Maze of 1 Flow: Buying a Ticket.
+8 remote usability tests run through Maze of one flow: Buying a Ticket.

 Ascertain if the final design is actually intuitive to users.